gatech-genemark/GeneMark-ETP-exp/README.md

 Reference: TODO

 This repository contains documentation of experiments, data and results for the GeneMark-ETP project.
+The code of GeneMark-ETP itself lives at https://github.com/gatech-genemark/GeneMark-ETP

 ## Input data preparation